Yandex Cloud

 • --role: Role to assign.

-• To a service account:
+• Assigning the role to a service account:

 yc dns zone add-access-binding <zone_ID> \